In this article:

 In addition to staying hydrated with water, fatty acids may also help keep the skin from drying.

-Focus on fresh fruits and vegetables that contain a high amount of water for hydration and foods high in DHA and linoleic acid, including:
+Focus on fresh vegetables and fruits that contain a high amount of water for hydration and foods high in DHA and linoleic acid, including:

 - Sunflower oil